tl0x/Cornos/README.md

 **YOU DO NOT NEED TO BUILD IT YOURSELF.
 READ [How to obtain the mod without building](https://github.com/AriliusClient/CornClient/wiki/How-to-obtain-the-mod-without-building%3F) TO DOWNLOAD A PREBUILD**

+If you want to contribute or really build it yourself, [read this](https://github.com/AriliusClient/CornClient/wiki/Building-and-contributing)

 ## Building
 1. Clone this repo
 2. Open the new folder in your terminal